 A popular worship song declares, “You’re a good, good Father....
 It’s who you are, and I’m loved by you.”
 Some days, knowing how to be a good parent seems idealistic and impossible.
 The Apostle Paul sets a model of sorts when he describes his relationship with a church: “For you know that we dealt with each of you as a father deals with his own children, encouraging, comforting, and urging you to live lives worthy of God, who calls you into his kingdom and glory” ( I Thessalonians 2:11-12).

 Paul recognized that a good father deals with his children, encouraging successes as well as correcting misbehavior.
-Yet some seem to think ignoring your child is considered good parenting.
+Yet some seem to think ignoring a child is considered good parenting.
 We’ve all seen the parents who allow their child to run around bullying, tantruming, and even breaking things while the parents continue their conversation with someone else as though nothing is happening.
 Another way parents refuse to deal with their children is by ignoring disrespectful language or behavior.
 How often have we heard a teen belittle a sibling or mouth off to an adult while the parent doesn’t bat an eyelash?
 A good parent deals with their children, and the good news is that God equips you and gives you the wisdom to do just that!
 You are anointed to deal with them.
 When we don’t know how we should parent, James 1 reminds us that we can ask for wisdom, and our loving Father will give us the wisdom we need.
 We can go to him for advice!

 To encourage is to give support, confidence, hope, or advice to someone so that they will continue to do things well as they develop.
 We as parents are called to encourage our children as they develop into adult citizens of God's kingdom.